Audacious tales, schemes dominate Taylor Parker trial

 Over the next four months, Lowe says he tried to work with Parker to verify the funds for the earnest payment, only to run into roadblocks as each source of funding for the deal fell through, and Lowe was never able to get anyone he was corresponding with via email at the banks involved on the phone.

-When a purported $7 million wire transfer from the inheritance failed to come through, Parker moved on to claiming the money would come from an oil and gas lease.
-When that failed, Parker claimed her Uncle Butch would give her the money to make the deal, which at this point had grown to include two other properties totaling around $20 million.
+When a purported $7 million wire transfer from the inheritance failed to come through, Parker moved on to claiming the money would come from oil and gas leases.
+When that failed, Parker claimed her Uncle Butch would just give her the money to make the deal, which at that point had grown to include two other properties totaling around $20 million.
+She even wrote two separate checks for $150,000 each and gave them to Lowe, only to call him a short time later to arrange to take them back.
+Those checks were shown in court, along with texts that showed how she explained to Lowe that the bank had advised her they preferred she wire the funds.

 The money never came through.